-Within the limitations of faculty time and funding, students will be assigned a project and research professor on his or her preferred list.
+Within the limitations of faculty time and funding, students will be assigned a project and research professor on their preferred list.
 The major professor assigned will be the chair of the student's program of study committee (POSC).

 3.5 Safety Training